-March is the sweetest month in the Laurel Highlands.
-Our region, specifically Somerset County, takes great pride in the tradition of tapping maple trees and producing maple syrup and other goodies.
-After all, it is the largest producer of maple products in the state.
+Here in the Laurel Highlands, specifically Somerset County, late winter and early spring signal Maple Season!
+Our region’s maple sugar producers take great pride in the tradition of tapping maple trees and producing maple syrup and other goodies.
+Their efforts make Somerset County the largest producer of maple products in the state.
 Celebrate the county's maple heritage while satisfying your sweet tooth at the following locations!

 Attend Maple-Themed Events

-The 2020 Maple Weekend Taste and Tour, a free event on March 14 and 15 from 10 a.m.-4 p.m., will highlight maple camps' hard work and the sweet treats they create!
+Somerset County Maple Producers’ 2021 Maple Weekend Taste and Tour is slated for March 13-14 from 10 a.m.-4 p.m.
+This sweet event will highlight the hard work of more than 20 maple camps and the sweet treats they create!
 See the process of maple syrup production first-hand and experience all of tasty maple treats you can handle.

 For eight generations and more than 200 years, Brantview Farms Maple has welcomed visitors to join in on the fun and see the maple-producing process first-hand.
 Take a mini- or full-tour of the camp, which includes product demonstrations and of course, free samples.

 Sechler Sugar Shack takes great pride in continuing maple-producing techniques that have been passed down by many generations since 1850 with the most modern technology.
 Their maple syrup is sold in uniquely-shaped glass bottles, from leaves to gingerbread men!